THE APARTMENT

 For sure, the plot does have a feel good romantic ending, and features two protagonists having to overcome obstacles before they can be together.

-But to buy into the feel good ending does require a lot of heavy lifting from the last few minutes of the film (i.e. from when Fran leaves Sheldrake at the restaurant).
-Because up to that point the film is a pretty bleak depiction of loneliness and alienation in the big city.
+That feel good ending is a long time coming, but when it does, when Fran abandons Sheldrake at the restaurant on New Year's Eve, it's mightily cathartic and worth waiting for, given that up to that point the film is a pretty bleak depiction of loneliness and alienation in the big city.

-The scene where CC Baxter looks at a broken image of himself in Fran’s compact mirror, and realises she is Mr Sheldrake’s mistress, is especially devastating.
+On the other hand, the moment when CC Baxter looks at a broken image of himself in Fran’s compact mirror, and realises she is Sheldrake’s mistress, is devastating.

-CC Baxter himself is on paper an unattractive character given that he is trying to advance his career by letting his bosses use his apartment to have sex with their mistresses.
-Not cool behaviour!
+CC Baxter is on paper an unattractive character given that he is trying to advance his career by letting his bosses use his apartment to have sex with their mistresses.

 The fact that we still root for him is largely down to Jack Lemmon’s inherent likability (incidentally, surely Wilder’s 'Kiss Me, Stupid' would have got a better reception if Lemmon had played the part taken by Ray Walston?).